dsmrreader/dsmr-reader/docs/installation.rst

     sudo supervisorctl reread
     sudo supervisorctl update

-    # Create (super)user with the values in DSMRREADER_ADMIN_USER and
+    # Create (super)user for the DSMR-reader configuration webinterface
-    # DSMRREADER_ADMIN_PASSWORD as defined in one of the previous steps.
+    sudo -u dsmr /home/dsmr/.virtualenvs/dsmrreader/bin/python3 /home/dsmr/dsmr-reader/manage.py createsuperuser --email dsmr@localhost --username admin

-    sudo -u dsmr /home/dsmr/.virtualenvs/dsmrreader/bin/python3 /home/dsmr/dsmr-reader/manage.py dsmr_superuser
+    # You will be asked to choose and enter a password twice.
+The email address is not used.

 .. seealso::